nabs2011/nabs2011.github.io/_pages/about.md

 </div>

 ## Somethings You Should Know About Me
 I started my professional career as an accountant, suffering through and finishing my CPA before leaving the corporate side of accounting.
-I then started teaching it, the challenge of taking a topic I find dry and making it interesting for large groups of young adults was phenomenal.
+I then started teaching it, the challenge of taking a topic I find dry and making it interesting for large groups of young adults was challenging and phenomenal.
+As Ted Lasso puts it so eloquently...
+_Takin' on a challenge is a lot like riding a horse.
+If you're comfortable while you're doin' it, you're probably doin' it wrong_

 I also used to play semi-pro rugby and now I play semi-poor basketball and volleyball.
 When there's a ball around, you'll find me chasing it with the commitment of an over active puppy.